 - Testing of the pick-up/drop-off characteristic with automatic assessment

 - Automatic reporting

 The time characteristics can either be entered directly in current/time tables or based on a wide range of pre-defined relay and recloser characteristics.
-Hierarchically structured templates for the following relay characteristics are included: Inverse-time characteristics as defined by IEC 60255-4 (BS 142), IAC type characteristics, and relay specific curves based on the IEEE equation (PC37.112).
+Hierarchically structured templates for the following relay characteristics are included: inverse-time characteristics as defined by IEC 60255-4 (BS 142), IAC type characteristics, and relay specific curves based on the IEEE equation (PC37.112).
 Variants of these characteristics support commonly used relay types.
-Additional variants may be added to the template file, including curves digitized with the Overcurrent Characteristics Grabber (see below).
+Additional variants may be added to the template file, including curves digitized with the Overcurrent Characteristics Grabber.
 PTL test templates add relay-specific support by mapping the relay settings to the overcurrent module parameters and providing sample test sequences.